iLVL-Key/FFXI/gearswap/readme.md

 <summary>BRD</summary>

+Version 1.3
+- Added a Song List section in the Options.
+Moved all settings regarding the Song List into it.
+- Added a Horizontal Song List option.
+- Added an option to remove the header in the Song List.
+- Added the ability to rename songs.
+Will rename only the matched part it finds.
+You can rename individual songs by using the full name of each song, or shorten multiple song names by including common word in them (ex.
+"Valor" -> "V." ).
+- Added Melee Dual Wield set.
+- Adjusted the Song List so that now the party member that is your current Target or Sub Target is highlighted.
+- Adjusted the Song List text to now be bold, making it easier to read.
+- Fixed Foe Lullaby I/II and Horde Lullaby I not equipping the correct gear set.
+- Fixed an issue where using a macro for a weapon skill just before you hit 1000+ TP but close enough that the weapon skill still fires off will not change your gear.
+The trade-off now is that every time you hit a macro to use a weapon skill you will switch gear, regardless of how much TP you have.

 Version 1.2.2
 - Added support for the Limbus +4 gear for song duration.
 - Fixed Low MP warning triggering on subjobs with no MP.